-Work-Up: Remove the reaction mixture from the heat source and allow to cool to room temperature.
-Remove the reflux condenser and add water (2.0 mL) and chill in an ice bath for 10 minutes.
-The yellow crystals are collected by vacuum filtration with a Büchner funnel and the filter cake is washed with H_2O (2 X 2 mL).
+Work-Up: Upon completion, as measured by the expected volume of the gas discharge, the gas discharge tub is removed and the reaction mixture is cooled to room temperature.
+Water (2.0 mL) is added and the mixture is chilled in an ice bath for 10 minutes.
+The yellow crystals are collected by vacuum filtration with a Büchner funnel and the filter cake is washed with H_2O (2)

+X 2 mL).
 After drawing air through the crystals for several minutes, further drying is accomplished by blotting the solid dry with filter paper.
-The filtrate is neutralized with IM NaHCO3, until slightly basic
+The filtrate is neutralized with IM NaHCO3, until slightly basic and flushed down the drain.